Riven Build Guide by Seth346

 Lvl 4 & 5:

 At these levels, you just get an extra 90 damage on your q combo with each point.
-While this can lead to some incredible plays I don't think too many changes with your playstyle.
+Not a lot changes with your playstyle.
 Some champions are hard to kill pre 6.
 This is usually the section where you give them some space.
-Focus on the farm and see if your jungle can come to give you a gank.
+Focus on the farm and pray to the jg gods for some ganks.

 This is when you pop off and most matchups can be easily killed at this point, Especially Darius.
 If you walk close to him, and he pulls you in, pop your ult and turn the fight around.
 If he doesn't pull you in, ER - Auto - W - Q (through him to avoid his pull) - Auto - Q (through him again to avoid the pull if he saved it the first time) - Auto - Third Q - Wind Slash - Auto and it should be more than enough to kill him.
 This is very similar to most matchups, however, facing ranged champions you generally engage with ERQ - W - Auto Q - Auto Third Q - Ult Auto.